Donna Edwards: Early life, education, and career

 Edwards was born in Yanceyville, North Carolina.
 She earned B.A. degrees in English and Spanish from Wake Forest University, where she was one of only six black women in the class of 1980.
 After working for Lockheed Corporation at the Goddard Space Flight Center with the Spacelab program, she attended and earned a J.D. in 1989 from the Franklin Pierce Law Center (now known as the University of New Hampshire School of Law).
 Edwards worked for Albert Wynn as a clerk in the 1980s, when he served in the Maryland House of Delegates.

-Community activism
+Activism

 Edwards co-founded and served as the first executive director of the National Network to End Domestic Violence, an advocacy and legal support group for battered women.
 She worked to pass the 1994 Violence Against Women Act.

 She later worked with Public Citizen, and then as the executive director of the Center for a New Democracy.
 In 2000, she became the executive director of the Arca Foundation, taking a leave of absence during her political campaign.

 In the spring of 2015, Edwards, along with several other members of the House of Representatives, introduced the Restoring Education and Learning Act (REAL Act) to bring back Pell Grants to prisoners.
 Edwards' press release outlines numerous advantages to prisoner education, including net benefits to taxpayers who bear the costs of recidivism.

 Edwards is a national co-chair of the progressive group Health Care Voter.